-The 2040 MTP/SCS dedicates two-thirds of the total funding available for maintenance and rehabilitation projects.
+The 2045 MTP/SCS dedicates nearly 63 percent of the total funding available for maintenance and rehabilitation projects.

-Fatalities and Injuries
+Fatalities and Injuries per 1,000 VMT

 This performance measure evaluates the safety of the transportation system by using data on injuries and fatalities to calculate a per capita rate of injury or fatality.
-Fatalities and injuries are relatively unchanged between 2015 and 2040 staying at a rate of 0.7 in 1,000 of injury or fatality per capita.
+Fatalities and injuries are relatively unchanged between 2015 and 2045 staying below a rate of less than 0.1 in 1,000 of injury or fatality per capita.
 This is a particularly difficult measure to project because it assumes that fatalities and injuries are held constant for every vehicle mile traveled.
-However, by establishing it as a performance measure in the 2040 MTP/SCS this opens the door for AMBAG to monitor past injuries and fatalities and therefore monitor the effects of the Plan as it is implemented over the course of time.
+However, by establishing it as a performance measure in the 2045 MTP/SCS this opens the door for AMBAG to monitor past injuries and fatalities and therefore monitor the effects of the Plan as it is implemented over the course of time.